Create and manage Azure Machine Learning workspaces in the Azure portal

 APPLIES TO: Basic edition Enterprise edition (Upgrade to Enterprise edition)

-In this article, you'll create, view, and delete Azure Machine Learning service workspaces in the Azure portal for Azure Machine Learning service.
+In this article, you'll create, view, and delete Azure Machine Learning workspaces in the Azure portal for Azure Machine Learning.
 The portal is the easiest way to get started with workspaces but as your needs change or requirements for automation increase you can also create and delete workspaces using the CLI, with Python code or via the VS Code extension.

 Create a workspace

-Sign in to the Azure portal by using the credentials for the Azure subscription you use.
+Sign in to the Azure portal by using the credentials for your Azure subscription.

 In the upper-left corner of Azure portal, select + Create a resource.

-Use the search bar to find Machine Learning service workspace.
+Use the search bar to find Machine Learning.

-In the Machine Learning service workspace pane, select Create to begin.
+In the Machine Learning pane, select Create to begin.

 After you are finished configuring the workspace, select Create.

-It can take a few moments to create the workspace.
+It can take several minutes to create your workspace in the cloud.